vikash440/vikash440/README.md

 - 🌱 I’m currently seeking role for Data Analyst/Scientist

-- 🌱 I have working experieince on tools like SQL, Python, R and Advanced Excel
+- 🌱 I have working experieince on tools like SQL, Python, R, Advanced Excel and Machine Learning Models